Learning on the go with APNA online learning

 So, once again, reporting such issues prior to taking action yourself will allow us to guide and provide the appropriate response to hopefully settle the matter quickly and efficiently before escalating.
 Similarly, nurses may receive a letter from the Nursing and Midwifery Board of Australia and disagree with the allegations being made against them or not consider them serious.
 They might also feel it is easier to just respond directly without involving the insurer.

 Time and time again we have seen the matter escalate to an investigation or even further to a hearing before an insured advises us of the matter.
 Not only can this prejudice your registration or result in conditions being imposed, which takes time away from your work, it can also jeopardise the chance of receiving assistance under your policy from the insurer.

 On the other hand, when informed the insurer can take the step of appointing solicitors who have expertise with the disciplinary process and will assist you with your communications to the regulatory body.
 This will hopefully resolve the notification early, avoid an investigation or hearing, and minimise any repercussions on your professional registration.

 Take away message

 Many nurses will never have a claim or complaint made against them.
-However if it does happen contact Insurance House and let us do the worrying for you.
+However, if it does happen contact Insurance House and let us do the worrying for you.
 We can guide, assist and ultimately alleviate what can soon become a very stressful experience if not managed correctly.
 The reason you have insurance is to protect you in the event of a claim – keep this in mind the next time something happens.
-As a nurse, your goal is to ensure the health and wellbeing of patients; your insurance, when used correctly, provides you the financial treatment program to restore your reputational health if things go wrong.
+As a nurse, your goal is to ensure the health and wellbeing of patients; your insurance, when used correctly, provides you with the financial treatment program to restore your reputational health if things go wrong.